 The Grand Oshkosh provides a variety of entertainment in Wisconsin’s oldest operating opera house.
 Each year, the lineup includes live theater, music, youth events and other community activities.
 The Howard is the newest live entertainment hub in Oshkosh.
 Its known for hosting up-and-coming talent and performers who captivate and inspire their audiences.
 Make sure to come hungry because almost all shows at The Howard include dinner or offer a pre-show dinner option created by their in-house chef.
 If you’re looking for something budget friendly, catch a movie at Time Community Theater for as low as $4 (and sometimes free!) or enjoy stand-up and improv comedy at the Backlot Comedy House.

 Bowling is the classic indoor activity to do with family and friends.
-Oshkosh is home to a few bowling alleys including Revs Bowl, Bar & Grill, T & O Bowling Lanes, and Shore View Lanes.
-The Howard also has boutique bowling for ages 21+.
+Oshkosh is home to a few bowling alleys including Revs Bowl, Bar & Grill and The Howard which has boutique bowling for ages 21+.
 Check out their prices and hours!

 Throw an Axe

 Hatchet throwing has become quite the trend lately.
 Luckily for you, you can try this exciting, new trend at Blades & Boards in Oshkosh.
 It’s the perfect activity for a date night or time spent with family.
 Axeperts are always available to train you and make sure every stays safe.
 All ages are welcomed to participate!